glitchgod0/beatles-rock-band-deluxe/README.md

 * No strum limit executable modification
 * Fast start executable modification
 * Additional intro skip scripting to skip the intro movie
+* Full Combo indicator per instrument via the multiplier
+* Bass streak effect from RB3/RB4 available on all instruments
+* Selectable song speed and track speed by 5% increments
+* Selectable venue framerate up to 60fps
 * Manual calibration adjusts by 1ms instad of 5ms

 ## Install